rknell/rebellion-rum-models/models_documentation.md

   /// Total capacity of the vessel in liters double capacity;

-  /// Current contents LALs calculation AlcocalcLalsCalculation? currentContents;
+  /// Current LALs in the vessel
+  @JsonKey(defaultValue: 0)
+  double currentLals;

   /// Status of the vessel
   @JsonKey(defaultValue: BulkStorageVesselStatus.active)